-3.1.1 A doc cumented pro cedure exists for identify /ing, track ing and d archiv ing i informa ition about th ne collection of FOSS compo nents from whi ch a Supplie ed Softv ware releas e is comprise ed.

-□ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.
+- □ 3.1.1 A documented procedure exists-for identifying, tracking and archiving information about the collection of FOSS components from which a Supplied Software release is comprised. - □ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.